trevormil/bitbadges-docs/for-developers/claim-builder/plugins/creating-a-custom-plugin/ai-prompts.md

 Leave blank if not needed.

 Some additional information to note:
-- Reusing for non-indexed balances should only be true if it can function with no user inputs and just a crypto address.
+- Reusing for non-indexed (on-demand) balances should only be true if it can function with no user inputs and just a crypto address.
 - postProcessingJs is not to be used.
 This is an internal tool only.
 - requiresSessions is false sisnce this is custom created.